Malo Saʻoloto Tutoʻatasi o Sāmoa

 The motto for this tournament is One in Spirit or Tasi I le Agaga in Samoan.
 The design of the note depicts the stories of daily life and the realisation of their sporting dreams.
 The note is also printed with the special prefix, PG/XVI denoting "XVI Pacific Game".
 The game logo is printed on the see-through window.

 The next Pacific Games will be held in Honiara in Solomon Islands.
-The last tournament was held in Papua New Guinea in 2015 and a 10 kina polymer was issued to celebrate this events.
+The last tournament was held in Papua New Guinea in 2015 and a 10 kina polymer was issued to celebrate this event.
 Prior to that Papua New Guinea also held this tournament in 1991 (2 kina polymer) and also issued a 5 kina commemorative paper note for this tournament in 2007.
 To date only Papua New Guinea and Samoa have issued such notes to commemorate the Pacific games.

 Ten Tala